 I hope something here brings an easy joy to your group for even a little while.
 Feel free to share links below to your own favorite Christmas freebie, so we can all add to the list.

-- 11 Gifts for the Serious Coffee Lover
+- 11 Beauty & Hair Gifts for the Beauty Lover